feast-dev/feast-workshop/README.md

-# Workshop: Learning Feast by Example
+# Workshop: Learning Feast

 ## Overview

-This workshop aims to teach basic Feast concepts and walk you through how to achieve common architectures.
+This workshop aims to teach basic Feast concepts & best practices by example.
+We walk through how to address common use cases and architectures.

 ## Pre-requisites
 This workshop assumes you have the following installed: